Cosmetology License Transfer or Reciprocity by State

 Kansas

-Kansas does not have a reciprocity program with other states.
-If you would like to transfer your license to Kansas, you must complete the out-of-state application that can be found on their website.
+Kansas doesn't have a reciprocity program with other states.
+If you want to transfer your license to Kansas, complete the out-of-state application on their website.
 If you meet the requirements for Kansas beauty professionals, you must complete a 20-question open-book exam.
-If you do not meet the requirements, you may have to take the full written and practical exam.
-This is also required if you do not have an active license in your home state.
+You may have to take the full written and practical exams if you don't meet the requirements.
+This is also required if you don't have an active license in your home state.

-The cost to transfer your license to Kansas is $50.
-The state board of cosmetology in your home state must verify your training hours.
-You must be currently licensed and your home state’s training requirements must be equal to or greater than those of Kansas.
+Transferring your license to Kansas costs $75, and the state board of cosmetology in your home state must verify your training hours.
+You must be currently licensed, and your home state's training requirements must be equal to or greater than those of Kansas.

 Kentucky